 - 211 helps identify service gaps, duplication, and emerging trends to help policy decision makers direct the right resources and services to where they are most needed.

-Starting with the new telephone directories, to be published in April 2013, the first page of the telephone directory will contain a quick reference guide with details on the following services:
+The first page of the telephone directory contains a quick reference guide with details on the following services:

 211 – Community and social services